 There’s also a headphone jack and – as you’d hope for such a large display – the power supply is internal so there’s no big power brick to worry about.

 All in all, while there are a few quirks to this display, it largely makes a good first impression.

 As for the panel, it has an 1800cm radius curve to it and uses a VA-type LCD panel with a resolution of 3840 x 1080 pixels.

 As mentioned, setup of the C49J89 can be quite the undertaking due to its size and awkward connectivity.
 What’s more, working out how to get everything connected up to enable the KVM functionality is a bit of a brainteaser too.

-With so many different USB ports from which to choose, and with one of those ports also providing video, it takes a while to work out what combination works.
+With so many different USB ports from which to choose, and with two of those ports also providing video, it takes a while to work out what combination works.
 Moreover, you only get one DisplayPort, one USB-to-Type-C and one Type-C-to-Type-C cable in the box.
 As such, for many conventional two-PC setups, you won’t have the right combination of cables to get things working.

 It also seems odd that there’s only one DisplayPort and two HDMI.
 For setting up two conventional PCs, two DisplayPort would have been more convenient and intuitive.

 Regardless, once setup the KVM largely works well.
 You can switch directly between both PCs in full-screen or have the two video feeds configured side-by-side (or picture-in-picture) then just swap the USB control, both at the touch of a button.
 It takes a few moments for everything to switch over, but it works reliably.